Winter Photography Ideas

 At this time of year it can be difficult to motivate yourself to get out and about with your camera.
 That is assuming you live somewhere in the northern hemisphere.

 However, when you do brave the cold days, do try and take your camera with you.
 Like all the seasons, winter has its own offerings for great photography opportunities.

 After a very clear, cold night, we had a beautiful "warm" sunrise.
 Before the ice and frost had a chance to melt, I dusted off the 5D and took a few shots of our garden pond.
 Shot at 60th/sec, F5 ISO 320 I was able to hand hold this photo before my hands froze.

 The only Photoshop I used was a little saturation using the brush tool to bring out the colours I knew were there when I shot the image.

 This morning I could have kicked myself.
-One time I never take my camera out is when I am doing my early morning cycle tour of our village (trying to get fit) at about 7.30am.
+One time I never take my camera out is when I am doing my early morning cycle tour of our village.
 Today was particularly chilly with a thick fog looming around the village.
-The first part of my "tour" is to reach the highest point of the village where there are farms and fields all around and this morning I literally said "Wow!" out loud.
+The first part of my "tour" is to reach the highest point of the village where there are farms and fields all around.
+This morning I literally said "Wow!" out loud.

-The only way to distinguish yourself from the millions of other photographers is to be different, not so much in WHAT you photograph but WHEN you photograph it.
-You need to watch, learn and understand how light can change throughout the day and dramatically alter the appearance of a landscape or landmark.
+The only way to distinguish yourself from the millions of other photographers is to be different.
+Not always so much in WHAT you photograph but WHEN you photograph it.
+You need to watch, learn and understand how light can change throughout the day.
+It can dramatically alter the appearance of a landscape or landmark.